Need to drain the hot water cylinder? Whether you need to fit a new immersion heater or replace the cylinder altogether, it’s not a difficult task.

-- Attach a hose to the draincock using a jubilee clip, and run the hose to an exit point such as a sink or drain that is lower than the base of the cylinder.
+- Attach a hose to the draincock with a jubilee clip, and run the hose to an exit point such as a sink or drain that is lower than the base of the cylinder.

 - Open the draincock using a draincock key or a pair of small adjustable grips.
 You should hear water start to flow.

 Note that while this process will empty a direct cylinder (where the water is heated on an Economy 7 tariff), the heat exchanger or coil in an indirect cylinder will still contain water from the central heating circuit.
 In order to drain the coil, you will need to isolate the feed and expansion cistern, switch off the boiler, and drain the system down.